rohitrastogi/tsuro-implementation-2/readme.txt

 Note:
 - We have written libraries for marshalling and unmarshalling, but spent much of this week refactoring (specifically splitting SPlayer and player)
-- Due to refactoring, both 'make tournament' and 'make test' are broken
+- Due to refactoring, we haven't yet rewritten tests so 'make test' is broken
+- 'make tournament' runs however